Erwin Rommel: Plot against Hitler

 On 15 April 1944, Rommel's new chief of staff, Hans Speidel, arrived in Normandy and reintroduced Rommel to Stülpnagel.
 Speidel had previously been connected to Carl Goerdeler, the civilian leader of the resistance, but not to the plotters led by Claus von Stauffenberg, and came to Stauffenberg's attention only upon his appointment to Rommel's headquarters.
 The conspirators felt they needed the support of a field marshal on active duty.
 Erwin von Witzleben, who would have become commander-in-chief of the Wehrmacht had the plot succeeded, was a field marshal, but had been inactive since 1942.
 The conspirators gave instructions to Speidel to bring Rommel into their circle.
 Speidel met with former foreign minister Konstantin von Neurath and Strölin on 27 May in Germany, ostensibly at Rommel's request, although the latter was not present.
 Neurath and Strölin suggested opening immediate surrender negotiations in the West, and, according to Speidel, Rommel agreed to further discussions and preparations.
 Around the same timeframe, the plotters in Berlin were not aware that Rommel had allegedly decided to take part in the conspiracy.
 On 16 May, they informed Allen Dulles, through whom they hoped to negotiate with the Western Allies, that Rommel could not be counted on for support.

 At least initially, Rommel opposed assassinating Hitler.
 According to some authors, he gradually changed his attitude.
-After the war, his widow—among others—maintained that Rommel believed an assassination attempt would spark civil war in Germany and Austria, and Hitler would have become a martyr for a lasting cause.
+After the war, his widow—among others—maintained that Rommel believed an assassination attempt would spark a civil war in Germany and Austria, and Hitler would have become a martyr for a lasting cause.
 Instead, Rommel reportedly suggested that Hitler be arrested and brought to trial for his crimes; he did not attempt to implement this plan when Hitler visited Margival, France, on 17 June.
 The arrest plan would have been highly improbable as Hitler's security was extremely tight.
 Rommel would have known this, having commanded Hitler's army protection detail in 1939.
 He was in favour of peace negotiations and repeatedly urged Hitler to negotiate with the Allies which is dubbed by some as "hopelessly naive" considering no one would trust Hitler.
-"As naive as it was idealistic, the attitude he showed to the man he had sworn loyalty".
+"As naive as it was idealistic, the attitude he showed to the man he had sworn loyalty."